Loneliness is one of those feelings that can creep up on you when you least expected it and can happen to anyone of us.

-I remember quite a few years ago I went on holiday with my boyfriend.
-As the week went on, I felt that so lonely.
-I can’t swim very well so I would sit with my feet in the pool.
+I remember quite a few years ago I went on holiday with a boyfriend.
+As the week went on, I began to feel so lonely.
+I can’t swim very well, so I would sit with my feet in the pool.
 There were times when he was in the water at the other end of the pool.
 Not swimming just relaxing.
-He wasn’t doing that by me and making conversation, he was kind of sat at the other end.
-I have been on holidays with just one person before, however never felt so alone as I did that time.
+He wasn’t doing that by me or making conversation, he was kind of sat at the other end.
+It was like we were strangers.
 Let’s just say the romance came to an end shortly after.

 In my previous HR career I often would visit different locations of the business.
-So I would be out and about quite a few days of the week.
-My time with the HR team in Head Office was the odd full day and a few hours on the rest.
-What I experienced when I was in there was loneliness and not feeling part of the team.
-What ever I, and others that were out and about, tried just didn’t work.
+I would be out and about quite a few days of the week.
+My time with the HR team in Head Office was the odd full day and a few hours here and there.
+What I experienced when I was in there was not feeling part of the team.
+Whatever I, and others that were out and about, tried just didn’t work.
 At the time I lived alone, had to travel hours to get to different destinations and felt no camaraderie with colleagues.
-It felt a very lonely job and I found the positives in why I was working there.
-Eventually finding the right role to move on.
+It felt a very lonely job.
+I found the positives in why I was working there and eventually found another role, with some travelling, to move on.

-And I must admit to feeling lonely at significant times of the year.
-Especially with you have no partner and everyone else is busy with their family.
+And I must admit to feeling lonely at significant times of the year or events.
+Especially times when I had no partner and everyone else is busy with their family.
 It seems as you get older you no longer get the invites with a ‘plus one’, as you did in your 20s.